-PO 2 (i) promoting energy efficiency and reducing greenhouse gas emissions and (iv) promoting climate change adaption and disaster risk prevention and resilience, taking into account ecosystem based approaches will both have positive effect on the examined field.
+PO 2 (i) will have positive effect on the examined field.
 Environmental consciousness will directly be improved by the joint education, awareness raising and knowledge sharing activities planned under this priority.

 Activities under PO 2 (i) will help the transition to renewable energy sources, resulting in the decrease of GHG emissions and the carbon footprint of SMEs, as well as the transformation of the society to be more energy and environmentally conscious.
 It should be not forgotten that, when developing green infrastructure, the two SOs under PO 2 shall be in harmony.